-We offer hands-on experience with electron and fluorescent microscopes, digital image analysis, cell culture and real-time polymerase chain reaction in our well-equipped labs.
-They are complemented by an equally impressive living laboratory — the College’s 750-acre Arboretum — and the resources of our interdisciplinary Goodwin-Niering Center for the Environment.
+We offer hands-on experiences with electron and fluorescent microscopes, digital image analysis, cell culture and real-time polymerase chain reaction in our well-equipped labs located within our newly renovated Science Center.
+Our equipment and spaces are complemented by an equally impressive living laboratory — the College’s 750-acre Arboretum — and the resources of our interdisciplinary Goodwin-Niering Center for the Environment.

 A: I have always been very interested in animals and the environment, so fields like conservation biology fascinate me.